Hospital Malpractice - New Protective Steps for Patients

 New Patient Security Measures

 Many hospitals across the country are taking numerous steps to prevent medical mistakes and patient safety is a primary goal.
-Baptist Medical Center in Jacksonville, FL is instituting a new measure to insure patient security by installing palm scanners.
+Baptist Medical Center in Jacksonville, FL has instituted a new measure to insure patient security by installing palm scanners.
 Palm scanner has already been used in several banks in Japan, in hospitals in South Carolina and Florida, and at Duke University.
 The palm scanners have several benefit including: